balder-dev/balder/doc/source/tutorial_guide/02_install_first_web_tests.rst

 ------------------

 Before we start implementing these features, let's add them to our setup.
-We'll create a new setup class that looks similar to the one from `Part 1: Develop a Login Test from Scratch <Part 1: Develop a Login Test from Scratch>`_:
+We'll create a new setup class that looks similar to the one from :ref:`Part 1: Develop a Login Test from Scratch <Part 1: Develop a Login Test from Scratch>`:

 .. code-block:: python